I Just Paid Off My Car. Can I Downgrade My Car Insurance Now?

 Collision coverage pays for damages to your car in three main types of accidents:

-- Collisions with other vehicles where you're found at fault.
+- Collisions with other vehicles in which you're found at fault.
 Your liability coverage pays for the other person's damages.
 Collision coverage would pay for damages to your car.

 - Single-vehicle accidents, such as hitting a telephone pole or guardrail.

-- Collisions that happen while your car is parked, like a hit-and-run.
+- Collisions that happen while your car is parked, such as a hit-and-run.

 Even if you have a healthy emergency fund, it often makes more financial sense to have insurance pay for these risks so that you can preserve that fund for other kinds of emergencies like a job loss, major home repairs or unexpected medical bills.